 The more hydrated you stay the fewer wrinkles and fine lines you’ll see.
 Water helps your skin maintain moisture, which increases your elasticity.
 The more elastic your skin, the fewer wrinkles you’ll see.

 Once you've got that valuable fluid in you, don't let it go.
-Your body loses large quantities of water every day, so, if you can use a face cream that has a natural barrier such as beeswax, you will prevent moisture being lost.
+Your body loses large quantities of water every day, so, if you can use a face cream such as our best selling, award winning, Bumble Bee Face Cream, that has a natural barrier such as beeswax, you will prevent moisture being lost.
 Plus, beeswax and honey have the benefit of being humectants which means that they continuously draw moisture to themsevles which is just an added bonus for skincare!

 Maintain a healthy lifestyle